 By Simone from South Africa

-This is a guide about cleaning candle wax on microsuede furniture.
+This is a page about cleaning candle wax on microsuede furniture.
 The texture of microsuede can make cleaning melted wax off upholstery a bit tricky.

 Oil stains can be tricky to remove microsuede but there are some techniques that may be effective.
-This is a guide about cleaning oil/grease stains on microsuede furniture.
+This is a page about cleaning oil/grease stains on microsuede furniture.